MonicaMongeHernandez/webdriverIO-Web/README.md

 ## Goal

-Validate an E2E flow and specific UI validations using API for validating broken links, environment variables to run specific pages, JSON to get urls and specs paths according to console parameters and demonstrate a good understanding of the framework and technologies.
+Validate an E2E flow and specific UI validations using API for validating broken links, environment variables to run specific pages, JSON to get URLs and specs paths according to console parameters, and demonstrate a good understanding of the framework and technologies.
 Some scenarios discussed in the interview were covered.

 ## Explanation of Technologies and Design Patterns

-**Node.js**: Serves as the runtime environment for JavaScript on the server.
+**Node.js**: Serves as the runtime environment for JavaScript on the server.<br>
-**WebdriverIO**: The primary tool for browser automation.
+**WebdriverIO**: The primary tool for browser automation.<br>
-**Mocha**: The testing framework used alongside WebdriverIO.
+**Mocha**: The testing framework used alongside WebdriverIO.<br>
-**TypeScript**: programming language.
+**TypeScript**: programming language.<br>
-**Allure**: A reporting tool that integrates with WebdriverIO to provide visual test reports in html.
+**Allure**: A reporting tool that integrates with WebdriverIO to provide visual test reports in HTML.<br>
 **Page Object Model (POM)**: A design pattern that enhances test maintenance and reduces code duplication by creating an abstraction of web pages in separate classes.
-The classes represent the web pages, encapsulating the elements and their interactions, selectors/locators, constantas and methods on the web pages.
+The classes represent the web pages, encapsulating the elements and their interactions, selectors/locators, constants, and methods on the web pages.<br>
-**Chrome**: as browser used throughout the testing.
+**Chrome**: as browser used throughout the testing.<br>

 ## Scenarios

 Two sites were selected to perform the testing.
-Happy and negative paths were implemented, and in the future, more additions will be made like, CI/CD with GitHub actions (file was added - structure -), and integration with BrowserStack.
+Happy and negative paths were implemented, and in the future, more additions will be made like CI/CD with GitHub actions (file was added - structure -), and integration with BrowserStack.

 All the test cases are automated by the scripts.